marcohenning/ue5-cheatsheet/README.md

 ## About

 This repository aims to help Unreal Engine 5 C++ beginners and people transitioning from blueprints to C++.
 It provides a collection of the most important blueprint nodes and shows sample C++ implementation for each of the nodes.
-If you're looking for a specific node, simply search this file by using the name of the blueprint node and, once found, click on the link to instantly jump to the correct section.
+If you're looking for a specific node, simply search this file by using the name of the blueprint node and, once found, click on the link to instantly jump to the corresponding section.

 ## Table of contents